maggie202506/cudy-docs-aibot/docs/glossary/switch.md

 ??? glossary-item "Multicast"
     A transmission method where a single sender sends data to a specific group of interested receivers.

-??? glossary-item "MSTP (Multiple Spanning Tree Protocol)"
+??? glossary-item "MSTP"
-    An IEEE 802.1s protocol that maps multiple VLANs to a reduced number of spanning tree instances.
+    (Multiple Spanning Tree Protocol) An IEEE 802.1s protocol that maps multiple VLANs to a reduced number of spanning tree instances.

 ---